 If you want some peace and quiet at home, you’ll likely want a dog that fits that vibe.
 While nearly all dogs bark, the frequency and loudness can vary greatly.
 And given how big the GSD is, you may be wondering if they will cause a lot of noise.

 German Shepherds can bark loudly and frequently, but only if they’re neither trained nor socialized.
 These two crucial aspects of a GSD’s upbringing will dictate whether your GSD barks all day long, or behaves in a more reserved manner.
 When properly trained, the German Shepherd only barks when needed or when they sense a perceived threat.

 In addition to training and socialization, there are quite a few factors will determine how much your GSD barks.
 Continue reading to learn how to minimize the barking while keeping your German Shepherd both happy and anxiety-free.

 RECOMMENDED: 31 Great German Shepherd Mixes

-Do German Shepherds Bark More than Other Breeds?
+Do German Shepherds Bark More than Others?

-And when it comes to being vocal, German Shepherds have a tendency to express themselves more than most breeds.
+And when it comes to being vocal, German Shepherds have a tendency to express themselves slightly more than most breeds.
 But why is this the case?

 I have a 17 mo. female German Shepherd.
 My difficulty is that she barks in the car at pedestrians and even passing cars.– Leadlady (GermanShepherds.com)

 Well, all dogs with the exception of the Basenji (they “yodel” instead) have the innate ability to bark.
 It is how they communicate.
-But because German Shepherds are big dogs with a thick neck and thus, a large vocal cord, they’re able to produce loud and deep barking.
+But because German Shepherds are big dogs with a thick neck and thus, a big vocal cord, they’re able to produce loud and deep barking.